Specifications of Costa Victoria

 On June 13, 2020, the shipowner Carnival Corporation sold Costa Victoria to San Giorgio del Porto SpA (shipyard in Genoa Italy) that specializes in ship repair and conversion projects.
 The new shipowner is part (fully-owned subsidiary) of Genova Industrie Navali Srl (2008-founded company, part of GIN Group).
 The cruise ship's 10 scheduled departures from homeport Savona (July 5 through October 12) were cancelled.
 Read more at Costa Victoria's CruiseMinus / accidents page.

-Before the scrapping in 2021, the vessel (IMO number 9109031) was Italy-flagged (MMSI number 247109000).
+Before the scrapping in 2021, the vessel (IMO number 9109031) was Italy-flagged (MMSI number 247109000) and registered in Genoa.
 Following the purchase from Costa-Carnival Corporation, on June 13, the ship arrived and anchored off Piombino Italy.
 Costa Victoria's AIS transponder went silent on June 27, at 8:44 UTC.
 The 25-years-old liner remained inoperational in Italy until 2021 as the new owner considered using it as a permanently moored/dockside hotel ship.
 In mid-January 2021 was announced that the boat will be soon towed to Turkey's Aliaga shipbreaking yard (near Izmir) to be beached and scrapped.

 Initially, the new shipowner GIN Group announced plans to use the vessel as a floating hotel for its workers and ship crew at the company's owned drydocks in Genoa (T Mariotti Shipyard, specializing in luxury newbuilds) and Marseille (Chantier Naval de Marseille, which has the Mediterranean's largest drydock).
 However, these plans were never implemented.
 After being berthed for 6+ months in Port Piombino, Costa Victoria rusted to the ground and became unseaworthy.